aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/datalabels/_index.md

 ```

 Represents text reading order.
-[TextDirectionType](../../com.aspose.cells/textdirectiontype).
+See [TextDirectionType](../../com.aspose.cells/textdirectiontype).
 NOTE: This member is now obsolete.
 Instead, please use ChartTextFrame.ReadingOrder property.
 This property will be removed 12 months later since March 2020.
 Aspose apologizes for any inconvenience you may have experienced.

 **Returns:**
 int